Native Bird Care & Rescue in Central Oregon

 • Any baby at risk of immediate predation.

-• MOST window-struck birds have injuries
+• MOST window-struck birds have injuries.

-• Most can still fly after impact.
+• Most can still fly after impact - but their survival is low if they fly away.

 Why Rescue - What befalls birds